adambanaszkiewicz/materialmenu/README.md

      * @type integer
      */
     titleShowOn: 40,
     /**
+     * If true, menu will hide when user click on some menu item.
+     * @type boolean
+     */
+    hideOnClick: true,
+    /**
      * Fires when menu is opened.
      * @param  jQuery object element Menu (ul) object.